khanalgaurav/khanalgaurav/README.md

 - 👀 I’m interested in ...nothing for now
 - 🌱 I’m currently learning ... hehe
 - 💞️ I’m looking to collaborate on ... adult industry like web development
-- 📫 How to reach me ... just take a taxi to kapan
+- 📫 How to reach me ... just take a taxi

 <!---
 khanalgaurav/khanalgaurav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.